-According to EICV3, 74% of households in Musanze district use an improved drinking water source.
-Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
-Figure 4.1 shows that 60% of households in Musanze district use a public standpipe or water piped into dwelling/yard.
-However, 26% of household still use an unimproved drinking water.
+The EICV3 results show that 67.6% of Ngoma district households use an improved drinking water source.
+Improved drinking water sources include protected springs, public standpipes, water piped into dwellings/yards, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).

+Figure 4.1 shows that the majority of households use a protected spring (40.7%) followed by a public standpipe (21.8%); 5% use other improved water sources.
+However, 32.5% of households in this district still use unimproved drinking water.

-This Musanze district achievement is closer to the EDPRS national target of for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+Ngoma district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.